2021-22 TOURS: TO ORKNEY AND BEYOND

 Steve has completed a ‘World Host’ customer-service training course, in order to maintain both Orcadian Wildlife’s and the Peedie House self-catering’s highest standards of customer care.

-Our 2021 schedule (18th season of operation) is now AVAILABLE and includes other tours as listed below.
-Small group size is one of our strengths, typically in 2021 in Orkney up to 6-8 persons only.
+Our 2022 schedule (19th season of operation) is now AVAILABLE and includes other tours as listed below.
+Small group size is one of our strengths, typically in 2022 in Orkney to 5 persons only as we switch to an Electric Vehicle as part of our carbon emission reduction plan (for more details click here).
 To view our schedule please click here.
 Please look at our testimonials (also to the right of the page) or check out our Trip Advisor page – we offer relaxed, tailor-made wildlife and activity holidays for small groups of people.
 Prices are all-inclusive of accommodation, transport within Orkney (or elsewhere), meals and guiding, and may be found on the ‘Wildlife Tours Availability‘ tab.

 2021 tours in Orkney are as follows: